open/close all folders

 - Canon at that point said he designed it himself, so he was probably just proud of his handiwork.

-- Subverted later - whenever Magneto ends on the good side of the Heel-Face Revolving Door he mostly keeps his "evil" costume.
+- Subverted later—whenever Magneto ends up on the good side of the Heel–Face Revolving Door he mostly keeps his "evil" costume.

 - In fact, during the Genosha Excalibur series, in which Mags' role was purely as a good guy (though one you didn't want to screw with, of course), he wore a black version of his usual costume (albeit without the helmet.)
 When he found out Wanda was in dangernote and he was ready to kick ass, he donned the latest version of his traditional outfit. note